 “The game plays horribly and a lot of mechanics are done either in a convoluted or unintuitive way.”

-“The game mechanics don't really mesh too well into each other and the game is hella janky at times.”
+“The game mechanics don't really mesh well into each other, and the game is janky at times.”

-The graphics of "The Forest" have received widespread acclaim for their stunning visuals and immersive atmosphere, particularly considering the game's modest size and indie development background.
-Players appreciate the detailed environments, realistic lighting, and the overall aesthetic that enhances the survival horror experience, although some have noted minor graphical glitches and performance issues on lower-end systems.
-Overall, the game is praised for its ability to run smoothly on various hardware while still delivering impressive graphics that contribute significantly to the gameplay experience.
+The graphics of "The Forest" have received widespread acclaim for their stunning visuals and immersive atmosphere, particularly considering the game's modest size and age.
+Players appreciate the detailed environments, realistic lighting, and the overall aesthetic that enhances the survival horror experience.
+While some reviews mention minor graphical glitches and performance issues, the game's ability to run smoothly on lower-end systems without sacrificing visual quality is frequently highlighted as a significant advantage.

 “Amazing graphics for 2014 and it works smoothly on my crappy laptop.”